DevTae/StockToolsPreview/README.md

 - The source code of this project is saved on private repository, because **I worried about the misusing this project to their buying / selling strategy**.

-- Whenever if you have any question for this project, contact me anything using email.
+- Whenever if you have any questions for this project, contact me for anything using email.
   - e-mail is here. → dev.taehyeon.kim@gmail.com

 <br/>